vweevers/common-changelog/README.md

 - **UI**: tune button colors for accessibility
 ```

-> :hand: The use of subsystems should generally be avoided as it weakens semver signaling.
+> ✋ The use of subsystems should generally be avoided as it weakens semver signaling.

 ### 2.5.
 Markdown formatting